Skip to main content

 The reason for this is that we are seeing an increase in the number of children with myopia, and that is starting at much earlier ages than ever before.
 Research shows that the earlier our eyes start to shift to become a myopic, the higher our prescription ends up being.

-When we're done growing, kids' vision will continue to change until they're about 18 to 21 years old.
+Kids' vision will continue to change until they're about 18 to 21 years old.
 There are ways that we can slow down this progression of myopia, and this is what myopia management's all about.

 Another way we slow the rate of change is with therapeutic eye drops.
 When using this method, patients still need to wear glasses or contacts, but this is a great option for younger kids.